Table of Contents

 uservoice-2.png#asset:2222

-3. Select the HTML/CSS/JavaScript tab, scroll to the bottom to the JavaScript snippets section and paste your Transifex Live snippet.
+3. Select the HTML/CSS/JavaScript tab, scroll to the bottom of the JavaScript snippets section, and paste your Transifex Live snippet.

 uservoice-3.png#asset:2223